41y08h/fquery/README.md

 It can be used for managing server state (REST API, GraphQL, etc), local databases like SQLite, or just anything that is async, just give it a `Future` and you are good to go.

+## Contributors

+If you want to contribute to this project, you're very welcome ✨.

+This project is still in its beta version and needs contributors like you.

+See [Contribution guide](CONTRIBUTING.md) for more details.

 ## 🌌 Features

 - Fully customizable